7 Best Glaciers Near Anchorage, Alaska (And Exactly How to Visit Each One)

 2. Matanuska Glacier

-How to get there: Drive ~2 hours north from Anchorage on the Glenn Highway.
-Access to the glacier is through a privately owned area at milepost 102 (tour & access point location), and a guided tour is required to walk on the ice.
+Getting there: Drive ~2 hours north on the Glenn Highway.
+Glacier access is through a privately owned area at milepost 102 - tour and access point here.
+A guided tour is required to walk on the ice; book in advance at glacier-tours.com.

 Matanuska Glacier